Nicola Benedetti: Career

 In 1999, Benedetti performed for the anniversary celebrations at Holyrood Palace with the National Youth Orchestra of Scotland.

 In 2000, Benedetti performed with the Royal Scottish National Orchestra and the Scottish Opera.
 Subsequent performances followed with the City of London Sinfonia, the Royal Philharmonic Orchestra, Scottish Opera, Scottish Chamber Orchestra, Royal Scottish National Orchestra, etc.

-In August 2002, she won the UK's Brilliant Prodigy Competition, broadcast by Carlton Television.
+In August 2002, Benedetti won the UK's Brilliant Prodigy Competition, broadcast by Carlton Television.
 She left the Menuhin School shortly after and, at the age of 15, began studying privately with Maciej Rakowski, the former leader of the English Chamber Orchestra.
 In spring 2003, Benedetti, invited as a soloist by the London Symphony Orchestra, participated in the recording of the DVD titled Barbie of Swan Lake at Abbey Road Studios.
 In October 2003, as the extra feature on this DVD, "Playing With Passion" was filmed and released by Mattel.
 BBC Scotland, using this DVD, created a documentary on Benedetti, which was broadcast on television in the UK in March 2004.

 In May 2004, two months before her 17th birthday, Benedetti won the BBC Young Musician of the Year competition, performing Karol Szymanowski's First Violin Concerto in the final at the Usher Hall in Edinburgh, with the BBC Scottish Symphony Orchestra.
 As a result, she came first in the music section of the Top Scot award in December 2005, at the age of 18.
 The Times reported that Benedetti was snubbed by Jack McConnell, the then First Minister of Scotland, who thought that there was insufficient public interest to merit a personal congratulatory message.
 In response to a public and political outcry, McConnell telephoned Benedetti to acknowledge her success.

-In September 2012, she performed at the Last Night of the Proms, playing Violin Concerto No. 1 by Max Bruch.
+In September 2012, Benedetti performed at the Last Night of the Proms, playing Violin Concerto No. 1 by Max Bruch.
 That same year, Benedetti was lent the 1717 "Gariel" Stradivarius by London banker and London Symphony Orchestra Board member Jonathan Moulds.

 Apart from solo performances, Benedetti performs in a trio with the German cellist Leonard Elschenbroich and the British-Ukrainian pianist Alexei Grynyuk.

 Benedetti was chosen as the subject for the winner of the Sky Arts Portrait Artist of the Year 2021, Calum Stevenson, and this portrait now hangs in the Scottish National Portrait Gallery.

-She is represented by Charlotte Lee at Primo Artists.
+Benedetti is represented by Charlotte Lee at Primo Artists.